Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 Much worse was to come.

-While serving a jail sentence in 2019 for involvement in an election protest, he was taken to the hospital with an illness that authorities said was an allergic reaction, but some doctors said it appeared to be poisoning.
+While serving a jail sentence in 2019 for involvement in an election protest, he was hospitalized with an illness that authorities said was an allergic reaction, but some doctors said it appeared to be poisoning.

-A year later, he became severely ill on a flight to Moscow from the Siberian city of Tomsk.
-The plane made an emergency landing in the city of Omsk, where he spent two days in a hospital before being sent to Germany for treatment.
+A year later, he fell severely ill on a flight to Moscow from the Siberian city of Tomsk.
+The plane made an emergency landing in the city of Omsk, where he spent two days in a hospital before being flown to Germany for treatment.

-Russian authorities then raised the stakes, announcing that during his time in Germany, Navalny had violated the terms of a suspended sentence in one of his convictions and that he would be arrested if he returned home.
+Russian authorities then raised the stakes, announcing that while in Germany, Navalny had violated the terms of a suspended sentence in one of his convictions and that he would be arrested if he returned home.

+Last month, he explained why he returned, saying: “I don’t want to give up either my country or my beliefs.”

-The events sparked massive protests that reached to Russia’s farthest corners and saw more than 10,000 people detained by police.
+Just over two weeks after his return, he was tried, convicted and sentenced to 2½ years in prison.
+That sparked massive protests reaching to Russia’s farthest corners and saw police detain over 10,000 people.

-As part of a massive crackdown against the opposition that followed, a Moscow court in 2021 outlawed Navalny’s Foundation for Fighting Corruption and about 40 regional offices as extremist, a verdict that exposed members of his team to prosecution.
+As part of a massive opposition crackdown that followed, a Moscow court in 2021 outlawed Navalny’s Foundation for Fighting Corruption and about 40 regional offices as extremist, a verdict that exposed members of his team to prosecution.

 When Putin sent troops to invade Ukraine on Feb.
-24, 2022, Navalny strongly condemned the war in social media posts from prison and during his court appearances.
+24, 2022, Navalny strongly condemned it in social media posts from prison and during his court hearings.

-Less than a month after the start of the war, he was sentenced to an additional nine-year term for embezzlement and contempt of court in a case he and his supporters rejected as fabricated.
-The investigators immediately launched a new probe, and in August 2023 Navalny was convicted on charges of extremism and sentenced to 19 years in prison.
+Less than a month after the war began, he was sentenced to another nine-year term for embezzlement and contempt of court in a case he and his supporters rejected as fabricated.
+Last August, he was convicted of extremism and sentenced to 19 years in prison.

-After the verdict, Navalny said he understood that he was “serving a life sentence, which is measured by the length of my life or the length of life of this regime.”

-A documentary called "Navalny" about his story won an Academy Award for best documentary in March 2023.

-Navalny’s wife spoke at the award ceremony, saying: “My husband is in prison just for telling the truth.
+When a film called "Navalny" about his story won an Academy Award for best documentary in 2023, his wife Yulia told the award ceremony: "My husband is in prison just for telling the truth.
 My husband is in prison just for defending democracy.
-Alexei, I am dreaming of the day you will be free and our country will be free.”
+Alexei, I am dreaming of the day you will be free and our country will be free."

-Besides his wife, Navalny is survived by a son and a daughter.
+Besides his wife, he is survived by a son and a daughter.

 Credit: AP